KnoxTheDev/knoxy-license/README.md

 ## Contributing to the Knoxy License

-We welcome your contributions to the **Knoxy License** project, where your input drives the evolution of a powerful, secure, and ethically sound open-source framework.
-The **Knoxy License (v1.1)** is not just a legal document but a philosophy that embodies global compliance, data privacy, security, and ethical development practices.
+We welcome your contributions to the **[Knoxy License (v1.1)](https://github.com/KnoxTheDev/knoxy-license/LICENSE.md)** project, where your input drives the evolution of a powerful, secure, and ethically sound open-source framework.
+The **[Knoxy License (v1.1)](https://github.com/KnoxTheDev/knoxy-license/LICENSE.md)** is not just a legal document but a philosophy that embodies global compliance, data privacy, security, and ethical development practices.
 By contributing to this project, you are joining a community of developers dedicated to shaping a future where software operates with responsibility, integrity, and respect for privacy.

 ### How to Contribute

-To contribute to the **Knoxy License** project, please follow these steps:
+To contribute to the **[Knoxy License (v1.1)](https://github.com/KnoxTheDev/knoxy-license/LICENSE.md)** project, please follow these steps:

 1. **Fork the Repository**: Start by forking the repository on GitHub to make your own changes.
 2. **Create a New Branch**: Make a new branch for your changes to keep everything organized.